galaxyproject/ansible-trackster/README.md

 Requirements
 ------------
-The role has been developed and tested on Ubuntu 14.04.
+The role has been developed and tested on Ubuntu 14.04 and 16.04.
 It uses `sudo` (but could easily be adjusted not to rely on it).

 Variables
 ---------